Experimental Investigation of Drain Noise in High Electron Mobility Transistors: Thermal and Hot Electron Noise: Introduction

-In this paper, we performed on-wafer $S$-parameter and microwave noise measurements ($T_{50}$) of discrete metamorphic InGaAs mHEMTs at 40 K and 300 K and various $V_{DS}$ using a cryogenic probe station \cite{bekari, IEEEIMS:russell_cryogenic_cps}.
-At each temperature and bias we extracted a small-signal model (SSM) and noise parameters from the S-parameter and $T_{50}$ measurements, allowing for the determination of drain noise temperature ($T_d$) while accounting for changes in small-signal parameters and optimal noise impedance at each condition.
-We find that $T_d$ must depend on $V_{DS}$ and $T_{ph}$ to explain the measured noise temperature trends.
-These dependencies can be explained by considering drain noise to originate from a thermal component associated with the electron temperature in the channel, and another component arising from RST that depends exponentially on $V_{DS}$ and $T_{ph}$.
-This analysis predicts that the non-thermal component of the noise may contribute over half of the total drain noise at 300 K. If this contribution were suppressed, the minimum noise temperatures ($T_{min}$) would be 30\% lower at the low-noise bias.
-Additional investigation of the role RST may play in drain noise is therefore a topic of interest.
+In this paper, we performed on-wafer $S$-parameter and microwave noise measurements ($T_{50}$) of discrete metamorphic InGaAs mHEMTs at 40 K and 300 K and various $V_{DS}$ using a cryogenic probe station.
+At each temperature and bias we extracted a small-signal model (SSM) and noise parameters from the S-parameter and $T_{50}$ measurements, allowing the output current noise PSD ($S_{id}$) to be extracted while accounting for changes in small-signal parameters and optimal noise impedance at each condition.
+We find that the variation of $S_{id}$ with physical temperature is inconsistent with suppressed shot noise as the sole noise source, and further, that $S_{id}$ cannot be explained only by channel thermal noise.
+Considering the conclusions of prior studies of microwave noise in quantum wells, we propose that the additional hot-electron noise is due to real-space transfer of electrons from the channel to the barrier, and we suggest how this hypothesis could be tested in future studies.
+Finally, we compute that the minimum noise temperature could be decreased by 50\% and 30\% at cryogenic and room temperature, respectively, if the hot-electron noise were suppressed.

 This paper is organized as follows.
-A brief description of the experimental set up and the modeling is presented in Section~\ref{on_wafer_characterization}.
-The $S$-parameter and microwave noise characterization and the extracted drain temperatures are presented in Section~\ref{experimental_and_modeling_results}.
-A model for drain temperature is presented in Section~\ref{physical_model_for_drain_noise}, followed by a discussion of its implications in Section~\ref{discussions}.
+A brief description of the experimental set up and the modeling is presented in Section~\ref{on_wafer_characterization}.The $S$-parameter and microwave noise characterization and the extracted drain noise current PSD are presented in Section~\ref{experimental_and_modeling_results}.
+The contributions of thermal noise to drain noise is presented in Section~\ref{physical_model_for_drain_noise}, followed by a discussion of the hot electron part of drain noise and a possible explanation based on RST in Section~\ref{discussions}.
 Finally, we provide a summary of the paper in Section~\ref{conclusion}.